Dermarolling or Microneedling Pros & Cons

 Dermarolling, also known as Microneedling, has been a much talked about beauty trend in recent months.

-Hailed as a cosmetic breakthrough by some, but shunned as a painful procedure by others, what are the real benefits or Dermarolling, and is it for you?
+Hailed as a cosmetic breakthrough by some, but shunned as a painful procedure by others, what are the real benefits or dermarolling, and is it for you?

 It’s said to work by puncturing miniscule holes into the skin, stimulating the repair process and cell regeneration.
-When the skin is damaged or wounded, it heals itself by creating new collagen – which in turn, leads to brighter, better looking skin.
+When the skin is damaged or wounded, it heals itself by creating new collagen which in turn leads to brighter, better looking skin.

-Wrinkles – by encouraging the production of collagen and elastin in the skin, dermarolling can naturally fill in wrinkles after around 3-5 uses.
+Wrinkles – By encouraging the production of collagen and elastin in the skin, dermarolling can naturally fill in wrinkles after around 3-5 uses.

-Scars – collagen production and stimulating cell regeneration can help repair scars and damaged skin by replacing the scar tissue with new, fresh skin cells.
+Scars – Collagen production and stimulating cell regeneration can help repair scars and damaged skin by replacing the scar tissue with new, fresh skin cells.

-Sun Damage – the small needle pricks stimulate blood flow to the skin’s surface, which can rejuvenate and repair sun-damaged skin.
+Sun Damage – The small needle pricks stimulate blood flow to the skin’s surface, which can rejuvenate and repair sun-damaged skin.
 Dermarolling also speeds up the recovery process of sunburn, by absorbing any topical treatments quicker.

 Dermarolling is also beneficial because:

 - It's considered a quick and easy treatment, which has shown results after just a few sessions.

 - It isn’t painful!
 Although it may sound like it would hurt, dermarolling is actually pain-free due to the miniscule size of the needles.